Sai-Vamsi-Ogety/Edureka_Competition/README.md

-Ans_3: According to the data orange coloured car is most expensive and green colored car is least expensive.
-But color does not impact car price strongly.
+### Ans_3: According to the data orange coloured car is most expensive and green colored car is least expensive.But color does not impact car price strongly.
 For e.g You have same car but with different colour.The prices vary very little.

+---

-Question_4: Which car_type is most expensive and which is least on average?
+### Question_4: Which car_type is most expensive and which is least on average?

 ```python